 The gospel of Christ can be perverted.
 More on that in a moment.

 There are lots of ways to date Paul’s letter to the Galatians.
 I won’t go in to them here, but I will tell you that I think it was Paul’s first epistle, written shortly after his first trip to the cities of Pisidian Antioch, Iconium, Lystra, and Derbe.

-Soon after he left those cities, and returned to Antioch, he met a group of people visiting from Jerusalem, who not only came to check on the Gentile believers in Antioch, but who would then leave Antioch and travel north, to make a surprise visit to the church plants in those four cities.
+Soon after he left those cities, and returned to Antioch, he met a group of people visiting from Jerusalem, who not only came to check on the Gentile believers in Antioch, but who would then leave Antioch and travel north, through Galatia, to make a surprise visit to the church plants in those four cities.

 And this group, according to Paul, came to undo everything he taught.

 A lot upset, actually.
 Their religion-filled, tradition-based, ethnic law-filled teaching was, in fact, not a “gospel at all.”
 A perversion of the gospel, in fact.

 Later, in Galatians 3:3, Paul wrote this:

 Are you so foolish?
 After beginning with the Spirit, are you now trying to attain your goal by human effort?